 with Jani Sormunen from the Biodiversity Unit, University of Turku

 In TICK TALKs: Questing Ticks, Beloff and O’Reilly discuss with researcher Jani Sormunen about his research into tick populations – both urban and rural and the pathogens they are host to against the changing environment impacted by climate change.
 They discuss some of the methods of tick population fieldwork and its history in the Finnish context.

-To listen to the cloud, click at this link.
+To listen to the cloud, click on this link.

-Laura Beloff (PhD) is an internationally acclaimed artist and a researcher in the cross section of art, technology and science.
-Additionally to research papers, articles and book-chapters, the outcome of the research is in a form of experimental art projects that deal with the merger of the technological and biological matter at large.
-The research engages with the areas such as human enhancement, biosemiotics, biological matter, artificial life, artificial intelligence, robotics, and information technology in connection to art, humans, environment and society.
+Laura Beloff (PhD) is an internationally acclaimed artist and a researcher in the cross-section of art, technology and science.
+Additionally, to research papers, articles and book chapters, the outcome of the research is in a form of experimental art projects that deal with the merger of the technological and biological matter at large.
+The research engages with the areas such as human enhancement, biosemiotics, biological matter, artificial life, artificial intelligence, robotics, and information technology in connection to art, humans, the environment and society.
 Previously she has been a Full Professor at the Art Academy in Oslo 2002-06, a visiting Professor at The University of Applied Arts in Vienna 2009-11.
 She has been a recipient of a prestigious 5-year artist grant from the Finnish State 2007-11.
 2012-2019 she was Associate Professor, Head of Section 2012-2016 and Head of PhD School 2017-2019 at IT-University in Copenhagen.
-Currently, she is Associate Professor and Head of ViCCA programme in Aalto University, Finland.
+Currently, she is Associate Professor and Head of ViCCA programme at Aalto University, Finland.